foundryvtt/dnd5e/wiki/Table-of-Contents.md

 #### Hidden Pages

-Whenever an entry is displaying its pages, this control allows to hiding specific pages.
+Whenever an entry is displaying its pages, this control allows hiding specific pages.

 ## Setting up Using Flags